CitizenLabDotCo/citizenlab/docs/README.md

 ### Changed
 - Empty folders are now shown in the landing page, navbar, projects page and sitemap.
 - The sitemap no longer shows all projects and folder under each folder.
+- Images added to folder descriptions are now compressed, reducing load times in project and folder pages.

 ### Added